EU leaders suddenly have a spring in their step

 Andrew Hammond is an associate at LSE IDEAS at the London School of Economics.
+This story has been updated to reflect Theresa May's statement.
+The opinions in this article belong to the author.

-(CNN)European political leaders are meeting in Brussels for a critical two-day summit after a morale-boosting few weeks for the European Union.
+(CNN)European political leaders are meeting in Brussels for a critical summit after a morale-boosting few weeks for the European Union.

+After a lot tough talk from Britain over how it plans to leave the EU, the first official Brexit talks -- which began this week -- saw the UK's chief negotiator strike a more conciliatory tone.

+On cue, Theresa May confirmed on Thursday that none of the three million EU citizens currently living in the UK would have to leave once Britain leaves the bloc.

+So, one year on from Britain's decision to leave the EU, European leaders could be forgiven for feeling more optimistic about the continent's future than they might have earlier this year, when Europhiles feared that Brexit and Trump's victory in the US might fuel a spread of far-right populism and the prospect more member states considering their future within the union.

 Following the failure of far-right populists to win in France and the Netherlands, Brussels senses that the current Euroskeptic wave may have reached its peak.

 While only time will reveal if this is the case, the victories of liberal centrists in France and the Netherlands -- plus the recent defeat of the far-right in Austria -- is a significant turnaround in fortunes for those forces championing European unity and integration across the continent.